SACGF/variantgrid_docs/data/vcf_samples.md

 ### VCF import

-Variants are [normalized](../variants/normalization.md) upon import.
+Variants are normalized (see below) upon import.
 We only import variants, filters and genotypes (we don't use INFO as we do our own annotations)

 The VCF format can vary a lot, we have tested VCFs from the following variant callers: